-We’re always striving to be the best winery possible — whether that comes down to the wines we’re producing, our customer service, our ever-evolving patio, our viticultural practices, or the experiences our employees have every time they step onto the property.
-We’re proud of how far we have come and what our team has been able to achieve since we opened our doors, which is why we are excited to share the various certifications we have earned throughout the years, and what exactly they mean when it comes to our standards at Traynor.
+We're always striving to be the best winery possible - whether that comes down to the wines we're producing, our customer service, our ever-evolving patio, our viticultural practices, or the experiences our employees have every time they step onto the property.
+We're proud of how far we have come and what our team has been able to achieve since we opened our doors, which is why we are excited to share the various standards and certifications we work to, and what exactly they mean when it comes to our standards at Traynor.

 Certified Living Wage